 Let’s start from the beginning: how can you record the Clubhouse conversations without breaking their policies?
 Yes, there are actual policies in regards to recording sessions on the app.

-But first, why is it a big deal to record Clubhouse?
-Well, one of the uniquenesses of Clubhouse is that it is live.
+Why is it a big deal to record on Clubhouse?
+Well, one of the unique features of Clubhouse is that it is live.
 Almost none of the Clubhouse rooms are recorded and shared.
 It is impossible to play it back or pause it either, so you really have to be in the live room not to miss anything.

 This means that Clubhouse does not allow you to record the room, unless you get permission from the participating speakers to do so.
 One of the ways you can solve this problem is by simply writing in the title “RECORDING,” so that all the participants know that the room will be recorded.